kids-bookmarks/kids-bookmarks.github.io/index.md

 <ul>
   {% for post in site.posts %}
-    {% if post.categories contains "video" %}
+    {% if post.category contains "video" %}
       <li>
         <a href="{{ post.url }}">{{ post.title }}</a>
       </li>